-In order to collect Raman spectra of specific morphologies, Si chips were patterned with alignment markers.
+Raman Spectra of Specific Regions.
+To collect Raman spectra of specific morphologies, Si chips were patterned with alignment markers.
 This enabled single particles of FG to be found in a Raman microscope.
 Figure S17 shows SEM images and the corresponding Raman spectra.
-This confirms that the crystal shown in the SEM image is composed of tFG sheets with high 2D/G ratio (~8).
+This confirms that the crystal shown in the SEM image is composed of tFG sheets with high 2D/G ratio (\sim 8).
 Figure S18 reports an optical image, SEM image, and Raman spectra from a particle of wrinkled graphene.
-This material exhibits a 2D/G ratio of ~1 with a sizable D peak.
+This material exhibits a 2D/G ratio of \sim 1 with a sizable D peak.